Best Wireless Internet Providers

 Our pick: Which fixed-wireless service is best?

-Rise Broadband is our top pick for fixed-wireless internet service, thanks to its blazing fast speeds and affordable pricing.
-The internet service provider (ISP) also includes the monthly equipment rental with your plan, unlike Verizon which charges you an extra $240 to buy its modem/router up front for mobile wireless internet.
+T-Mobile is our top pick for fixed-wireless internet service, thanks to its fast speeds and affordable pricing.
+The internet service provider (ISP) also includes the monthly equipment rental with your plan.

 T-Mobile Home Internet—Best overall